 5. Slate Shingles

-Slate is another popular choice among homeowners as it’s also natural, durable, and incredibly appealing.
+Slate is another popular choice among the different types of roofing shingles as it’s also natural, durable, and incredibly appealing.
 Slate is made from metamorphic rocks, which come from volcanic ash and clay.
 Most slate roofing is made in Italy as well, which is part of the reason why it’s so expensive — but it can last up to 200 years with the right care and maintenance and it will give your home a more classy appearance.

 ✅The Pros